Friday, February 20, 2026

 by G. Jack Urso

-I stumbled across this article from the State University at Albany ‘s newspaper, Albany Student Press, from December 8, 1970.
-At the time, Walt’s Subs, the parent company of what would later evolve into Big Dom’s Subs, which I cover in my article Aeolus 13 Umbra: The Rise and Fall of Big Dom’s Subs, had a delivery service, something they would abandon when they became Big Dom’s.
+I stumbled across this usual article from the State University of New York at Albany’s newspaper, Albany Student Press, from December 8, 1970.
+At the time, Walt’s Subs, the parent company of what would later evolve into Big Dom’s Subs, which I cover in my article The Rise and Fall of Big Dom’s Subs, had a delivery service, something they would later abandon when they became Big Dom’s.

 As someone who also wrote for my college newspaper, the end of the semester, as it is here, usually leaves staff short-handed as student reporters abandon their beats to prepare for finals.
 I recall the challenge to find last-minute fillers and that was when we could slip something impromptu and off-the-wall into the newspaper.
-Here, John O'Grady, features editor, interviews fellow student Louis G. Scorca, the “Submarine Magnate” in question who delivers for Walt’s.
+Here, John O'Grady, features editor, interviews Louis G. Scorca, the “Submarine Magnate” in question who delivers for Walt’s.
+It is unclear whether Scorca is a fellow student, but Walt's/Big Dom's was a steady employer of SUNY students.

 __________________________________________________________